devicehubnet/itbp_modem_supervisor/README.md

     sudo pip install -r requirements.txt

 ## TODO
   * Configure modem settings (serial port, baud) from dhmsupervisord.ini
   * Configure APN setting directly from dhmsupervisord.ini
   * Stop GPRS connection if wlan or ethernet is functional
   * Create deb package for installation using apt

 ## Platforms

 This software was tested on the following hardware platforms:

- * RaspberryPi
+  * RaspberryPi (you need to have RPi.GPIO installed)
   * BeagleBone Black
   * FriendlyArm mini2440